 The Consumer Financial Protection Bureau, or CFPB, has the industry in its line of fire as it is actively searching for ways to restrict payday loan lenders from doing business.
 According to the agency, strict rules are on the way.
 It is planning to release them later this year.

 Google’s announcement about the ad ban may have just topped anything that the CFPB could dish out.
 The company’s search engine is the most commonly used one with two out of three online searches in the U.S. taking place through its servers.
 Google also controls the largest digital advertising network in the world.

 Google’s ads are usually generated by a search request.
 The system automatically chooses an advertising pitch related to the search, so if someone is looking for a particular product or service, Google will show them an ad for a company that offers it.

-With the payday loan block in place, those who look for loans or begin searches with phrases like “where can I get money?” will no longer see advertisements for payday lenders.
+With the payday loan block in place, those who look for no credit payday loans or begin searches with phrases like “where can I get money?” will no longer see advertisements for payday lenders.
 The advertising efforts of payday loan lenders online is small compared to other industries, but it has been profitable.
 In fact, its part in Google’s ad proceeds came to $67 billion last year.